mchen910/minesweeper/README.md

 # Minesweeper #
-This game can be played in two ways: either by yourself as a standalone game, or against others by creating an account and logging in to save your score on a leaderboard.<br>​
+This game can be played in two ways: either by yourself as a standalone game, or against others by creating an account and logging in to save your score on a leaderboard.

 ## ⚠️ NOTE: this project is not complete yet ⚠️ ##